Predicting the products of SN1 reactions

 Step 1: Identify a good leaving group

-Let’s start by checking if the molecule has a good leaving group—this is essential for any SN1 reaction to occur.
+Let’s start by checking if the molecule has a good leaving group.
+This is essential for any SN1 reaction to occur.

 A good leaving group can stabilize a negative charge it carries after departure.